 It’s important for novices to increase the intensity of their training healthily.
 Get an idea of your individual profile first and your running career can begin.
 Have fun jogging.

-- Cardio check: If you are aged 40+, have a chronic disease (such as high blood pressure) or haven’t done sports for more than 10 years, you should first go for a cardio check.
+If you're aged 40+, have a chronic disease (such as high blood pressure) or haven’t done any sports for more than ten years, you should first have a cardio check.

-- 6-months’ rule: Muscles can be built in 3 months, ligaments and tendons are only really stable under tensile pressure after about 6 months.
-During the 3-6 month period, it is therefore best to "start slow to go far".
-In order to stay free of injury in the long-term, you should wait 6-12 months before aspiring to ambitious sporting achievements.
+Muscles can be built in 3 months, ligaments and tendons are only really stable under tensile pressure after about 6 months.
+During the 3-6 month period, it's therefore best to “start slow to go far”.
+In order to stay free of injury in the long term, you should invest 6-12 months in basic training before aspiring to ambitious sporting achievements.

-- Train regularly: The body becomes best accustomed to jogging when you jog frequently at the start but not too intensively nor too long.
-Of course, breaks are permitted too.
+The body becomes best accustomed to jogging when you jog frequently at the start but not too intensively nor too long.

-- Boosting performance: After 6-12 months, joggers who are ready to boost their performance should follow these tips: first increase the number of times you go jogging a week.
-Then increase your jogging duration from 30 to 60 minutes.
-Only then – at the end – should you increase your pace.
+Once you can slowly jog for 30 minutes straight, you’re ready to up the ante.
+Please be sure to follow these tips: Start by increasing the number of times you go jogging a week.
+Then increase the time you jog from 30 to 60 minutes.
+Only then should you increase your pace.

-- And finally: Should you suffer any physical complaints, lower the length and intensity of your jogs.
+Should you suffer any physical complaints, reduce the length and intensity of your jogs.
 Seek expert advice from a doctor or sports therapist.